frankaemika/docs/source/tutorial.rst

     franka::Robot robot("<franka-control-ip>");

 The address can be passed either as a hostname or an IP address.
-In case of any error, either due to networking or conflicting library version, an exception of the ``franka::Exception`` type will be thrown.
+In case of any error, either due to networking or conflicting library version, an exception of type ``franka::Exception`` will be thrown.
 When using several FRANKAs at the same time, simply create several objects with appropriate IP addresses.